Abstract

 Afterwords

 The results reveal a consistent pattern: original models uniformly recommended against proceeding with the arrangement, while abliterated versions of the same models recommended proceeding, with the exception of Granite-4.0, which failed to produce a response in either condition and instead suggested consulting a lawyer.
+Longer thinking time does not change the response.

 No model identified the hidden psychological mechanism, the dual-use nature of the offeror’s profession, the significance of Barcelona and Berlin 10.